-- 57. Subject to funding availability, activities to be implemented through SPAW-RAC, could include: - Increase collaboration and joint programming between the SPAW and LBS Protocols, in the context of the SPAW Sargassum influx Working Group - Collaborate with relevant organizations and IGOs, including GEO Blue Planet and IOCARIBE to facilitate the sharing of regional Sargassum data. - Coordination of data sharing on the management and impact of Sargassum on wetlands in collaboration with Ramsar's Caribbean Wetlands Regional Initiative (CariWet) see Section 2.5.2.3. - Coordination of Sargassum-related projects and events throughout the WCR. - Collaboration with the Caribbean program on Sargassum (SARG'COOP) - Development and sharing of information documents for the general public, governments, coastal managers, and others affected by Sargassum. - Coordination on Sargassum influxes amongst the Secretariats of the Cartagena and Abidjan Convention, UNEP's Global Programme of Action (GPA) and other UN Programmes involved in assessing Sargassum landings in the WCR and West Africa.
+- Mobilize the SPAW Sargassum Working Group to survey Contracting Parties on their needs related to managing Sargassum influx and how such influx may affect their implementation of obligations under the SPAW Protocol and Cartagena Convention, as well as the LBS Protocol, as appropriate. - Work with the Sargassum Working Group to update and prioritize the action plan of the Sargassum Working Group in UNEP(DEPI)/CAR WG.42/7 for consideration by SPAW STAC11 and COP13, taking into account the findings of the survey and consultations, as well as any consultations with additional experts as appropriate. - Coordination of data sharing on the management and impact of Sargassum on wetlands in collaboration with Ramsar's CariWet see Section 2.5.2.3. - Coordination of Sargassum-related projects and events throughout the WCR. - Development and sharing of information documents for the general public, governments, coastal managers, and others affected by Sargassum. - Coordination on response to Sargassum influxes amongst the Secretariats of the Cartagena and Abidjan Convention, UNEP's Global Programme of Action (GPA) and other UN Programmes involved in assessing Sargassum landings in the WCR and West Africa.

-58. The major outputs, and indicators of achievement, under this sub-programme will be:
+62. The major outputs, and indicators of achievement, under this sub-programme will be: